 03 May 2019, BAKU, AZERBAIJAN – In times when religions have been considered as a source of hatred and division, harnessing its collective energy in the pursuit of equal citizenship rights is needed more than ever, concluded a group of eminent experts on inter-faith dialogue during a panel debate.

 The conference entitled “Greater Spiritual Convergence for Equal Citizenship Rights” was organized on 3 May by the Geneva Centre for Human Rights Advancement and Global Dialogue as a breakout session of the Fifth World Forum on Intercultural Dialogue held from 2-3 May in Baku, Azerbaijan.
+The delegation of the Geneva Centre included its Executive Director Ambassador Idriss Jazairy and its project and communications officer Mr Blerim Mustafa.

 The conference was attended by high-level officials from different countries including the Minister of Culture of Algeria Meriem Merdaci.